 I prepared a side of roasted pumpkin and steamed garlic green beans, plus a little quinoa.
+For a low-carb version, make a batch of this amazing mashed cauliflower (as good as regular mash).
 Any roast vegetables will work well as will a good salad or stir-fried greens.
-You can also make rice Here are some side dishes that would work well:
+You can also make rice.
+Here are some side dishes that would work well:

 - Garlic Roasted Sweet Potatoes

 - Spiced Roasted Parsnips